anarojoecheburua/Birdcall-Prediction--Denoising-Fragmentation/README.md

 Fragmentation allows us to predict bird species and the times where they occur in the test data.
 By reducing size and removing non-bird call parts, fragmentation should also help with training speed/efficiency and/or performance. <br/>
 This is my transformation approach to fragmentation; to fragment the audio files and to create new audio files coming from this fragmentation in order to reduce them in size but keeping the same valuable information.<br/>
 Let F be the space of fragmented data.
 Our fragmentation can be understood as the function *f : A ⟶ F, audioOriginal ↦ audioFragmented* that transforms bird audio files into shorter audio files containing the characteristic bird calls for each audio files.<br/>
-The final algorithm applies the fragmentation to the de-noised data, i.e, we are considering: f|D2 : D2 ⟶ F, audioDenoised ↦ audioFragmented
+The final algorithm applies the fragmentation to the de-noised data, i.e, I am considering:
+*f|D2 : D2 ⟶ F, audioDenoised ↦ audioFragmented*